wp-plugins/woocommerce-fortnox-integration/readme.txt

 == Changelog ==

-= 1.3.1 =
+= 1.3.5 =
 * General bugfixes
-* Added support for retrieving stock information from Fortnox
+* Added support for manual retrieving stock information from Fortnox
-* When order sync fails due to product missing the product is synced and then the order syncs again
-* Direct support in plugin admin view
+* Added support for product variations
-* Video guide in plugin admin view
+* Added payment method to order sync which will be displayed in order Remark